 Cats with this condition may seem more tired than usual and may go off their food.
 One of the first more specific signs is bleeding from the mouth, nose, or bowel.
 In very severe cases, excessive blood loss can lead to collapse.

-In response to the findings from the RVC, the Food Standards Agency have recalled a number of pet food products manufactured by Fold Hill Foods.
+The FSA initially recalled a number of pet food products manufactured by Fold Hill Foods.

 Please contact your vet so they can examine your cat and discuss further investigation as necessary.
-Vets that are treating affected cats have been asked to get in touch with the RVC by completing a survey to help them to investigate the condition.
+Vets that are treating affected cats have been asked to get in touch with the RVC by completing a survey to help them investigate the condition.

-Do not feed your cat any more of this food.
-Please contact the product manufacturers for brand specific questions.
+Please contact your vet so they can gather some details from you to ascertain whether your cat will need to be seen.
+You can also contact the product manufacturers for brand specific questions.
 Further details can be found here.

 The RVC is updating their news page regularly as more information becomes available.
-Read their latest update here.